leeb90/Test/README.md

 # Test
-Test for Sandals and Beaches Websites and OBE Applications
+Test for Websites and Applications